yoga1290/Bey2ollakMap/readme.md

 ### [ShareTrip.java](android/src/yoga1290/bey2ollak/ShareTrip.java):

-Before sharing any post across the social media, it retrieves the required access token which is mapped to the [ANDROID_ID](http://developer.android.com/reference/android/provider/Settings.Secure.html#ANDROID_ID) + [GOOGLE ACCOUNT](http://developer.android.com/reference/android/Manifest.permission.html#GET_ACCOUNTS) from the datastore then starts another connection using the retrieved access token
+Before sharing any post across the social media, it retrieves the required access token which is mapped to the [ANDROID_ID](http://developer.android.com/reference/android/provider/Settings.Secure.html#ANDROID_ID) + [GOOGLE ACCOUNT](http://developer.android.com/reference/android/Manifest.permission.html#GET_ACCOUNTS) from the datastore then starts another connection using the retrieved access token to share the trip

 ## NoSQL datastore: